When I'm Gone (Alesso and Katy Perry song): Composition

-Critical response
+Critical reception

 Justin Curto from Vulture wrote "When I'm Gone" is "another EDM bop" that is similar to Perry's 2019 single "Never Really Over" in cadence and rhythm.
 360 said the song blends "high-tech" beats with heartbreaking lyrics, and complimented Alesso's production.
 Official Charts Company gave a positive review and wrote: "Over a thumping house-beat, Katy says she's 'going to give them everything that they want', and this high-tempo banger will certainly win over a huge swathe of pop fans."

 Commercial performance

 In the United States, "When I'm Gone" charted in the Bubbling Under Hot 100, before debuting on the primary Billboard Hot 100 chart at number 97 in the week dated 22 February 2022, becoming Perry's 35th entry and Alesso's third on the chart.
 It peaked at number 90.
 "When I'm Gone" also debuted at number four on Dance/Electronic Digital Song Sales and number 17 on the overall Hot Dance/Electronic Songs list.
+The song has been certified gold by the Recording Industry Association of America for equivalent sales of 500,000 units in the United States.

 In the United Kingdom, "When I'm Gone" debuted at number 72 on Official Singles Chart as the sixth highest new-entry of the week.
 It rose to number 49 in its eighth week on the chart, and further peaked at number 27 on both the UK Official Singles Sales Chart Top 100 and Downloads Chart Top 100 charts.
 In Canada, "When I'm Gone" debuted at number 54 on Canadian Hot 100, as her 38th career entry on the chart.
 It also debuted at number seven on the Canadian Digital Songs Sales chart.

 Music video

 The accompanying music video premiered 10 January 2022 on ESPN, during halftime of the 2022 College Football Playoff National Championship; it was the first music video to debut during a live event on ESPN.
 The video features a Boston Dynamics robot named "Spot" which in the video Perry named "Nugget" after her own personal dog.

-Perry describes it as her first full blown choreography video due to the "sexy" production of the song.
+Perry describes it as her first "full-blown choreography" video due to the "sexy" production of the song.
 The video was choreographed by Sean Bankhead, and was directed by Hannah Lux Davis.
-According to Perry it was shot at an active working Budweiser brewery.
+According to Perry, it was shot at a Budweiser brewery.
 Davis said: "We were going for something that was more Black Mirror.
 Slightly futuristic, but we still wanted it to feel grounded.
 Tech sci-fi but make it pop."
 Perry wears a custom Dolce & Gabbana purple jumpsuit in the video, describing it as her "favorite outfit".
 People called it "mesmerising", further saying: "In true Perry style, the video features some stunning costumes and impressive dance moves."